Rubiks-boy/cs121-mask-detection/README.md

 ### Known Bugs
 - Very large images, or images with a large number of faces (i.e. several dozen) can result in timeouts.
 - We hoped to implement nose detection, which would support recognizing faces with masks worn incorrectly.
 Unfortunately, we weren't able to implement this reliably prior to our V1 release.
+- On certain screen sizes that are much wider than they are tall, portrait images may be taller than the web page's window.
+This results in the user having to scroll to see the entire image.

 ### Acknowledgements
 We would like to thank Professor Z Sweedyk and our grutor Carson Herness for their support throughout the development process.